-If you like Japanese food and sweets, you may have already tried mochi (Japanese rice cake).
-It’s a key ingredient in many Japanese sweets, like daifuku and Dango.
-But have you ever tried it in a pizza?
+You may have tried mochi (Japanese rice cake) if you like Japanese food and sweets.
+It’s a key ingredient in many Japanese sweets, like daifuku and dango.
+But have you ever tried mochi pizza?

 Mochi pizza is just what it sounds like, a pizza with a crust made of mochi.
 But this mochi isn’t the sweet kind you get in Japanese wagashi.
 It’s a kind of mochi called kirimochi or kakumochi, that looks like a hard, white brick.
 The hard mochi pieces soften when cooked.
 Kirimochi is a common treat in Japan around New Year, when they are eaten with soy sauce and nori, or sweetened soy sauce.

 One day, some inventive person came up with the idea of using thinly sliced kirimochi as a pizza crust.
-The result is a crust that is crunchy, easy to make, and gluten-free!
+The result is a crunchy, easy-to-make, and gluten-free crust!
 Another version involves adding glutinous rice flour (mochi rice flour) as a substitute for wheat flour in normal pizza dough, which makes the dough chewier.
-Mochi pizza is one of those beautiful instances when two cultures combine to create a dish no one country could have imagined on their own.
+Mochi pizza is one of those beautiful instances when two cultures combine to create a dish no one country could have imagined.

 The crust of mochi pizza is unexpectedly crisp, completely different from normal chewy mochi.
 But don’t worry, you can still have chewy mochi on your pizza too!
 If you want that classic chewy mochi texture, try a mochi and cheese mixture as a topping instead, another popular pizza variation here in Japan.